The SYZ mirror symmetry conjecture for del Pezzo surfaces and rational elliptic surfaces: Introduction

 While mirror symmetry was originally discovered in the context of compact Calabi-Yau manifolds it is now understood to be a rather general phenomenon.
 For example, mirror symmetry is expected to apply to Fano manifolds and more generally to manifolds with effective anti-canonical bundle.
 In this case the mirror manifold is no longer compact but instead is expected to be a Landau-Ginzburg model consisting of a non-compact complex manifold $M$ equipped with a superpotential $W: M\rightarrow \mathbb{C}$.

 If $Y$ is a compact K\"ahler manifold and $D \in |-K_{Y}|$ is an anti-canonical divisor, Auroux \cite{Aur1} formulated conjectures to the effect that mirror symmetry for $Y$ could be obtained from SYZ mirror symmetry applied to the {\em non-compact} manifold $X= Y\setminus D$.
 Note that $X$ has trivial canonical bundle and hence can be regarded as a non-compact Calabi-Yau manifold, though the existence of a complete Ricci-flat K\"ahler metric on $X$ does not follow from Yau's solution of the Calabi conjecture \cite{Y}.
 Motivated by the original SYZ conjecture, Auroux \cite{Aur1,Aur2} conjectured the existence of special Lagrangian torus fibrations on $X$ and furthermore made several detailed conjectures about the structure of these fibrations.
+Note, however, the in Auroux's formulation the background symplectic form is not required to be be a complete Calabi-Yau metric.

 In this paper we focus on the case of rational elliptic surfaces and del Pezzo surfaces.
 Recall that a rational elliptic surface (RES) is a rational surface with a relatively minimal elliptic fibration onto $\mathbb{P}^1$ which admits a section.
 Let $\check{Y}$ be a rational elliptic surface or a del Pezzo surface and assume that $\check{D}\in |-K_{\check{Y}}|$ is a smooth divisor.
 Tian-Yau \cite{TY} proved the existence of a complete Ricci-flat metric on the non-compact manifold $\check{X}= \check{Y}\setminus \check{D}$.
 In this setting the authors recently proved part (1) of the SYZ conjecture, verifying some conjectures of Auroux.